eddieberklee/android-calendar-todo/README.md

   * Time Buttons
     * Need a selected state (and a default selected one)
     * Need an inbox for ones that don't have a time
+  * Header Count (Expanding/Collapsing)
+    * Need something like a listViewCountChangedListener for updating the summary text OR * Adding an item should expand the day section

 Problems: